Warren, Ohio: Education

+Warren is served by the public Warren City School District.
+The district includes four preK–8 schools and Warren G. Harding High School.
+A second high school, Western Reserve High School on the city's south side, formerly operated from 1966 to 1990.
+In the early 21st century, the Warren City School District underwent a redistricting process due to declining population, which saw the construction of a new Warren G. Harding High School and the demolition of several early-20th century elementary and junior high schools.

-Children in Warren are served by the Warren City School District.
-The current schools serving Warren include four PreK-8 Schools: Jefferson PK-8 School, Lincoln PK-8 School, McGuffey PK-8 School, and Willard PK-8 School.
-Grades 9 through 12 attend Warren G. Harding High School.
-The Roman Catholic Diocese of Youngstown also operates the private John F. Kennedy Catholic School, with a Lower Campus for grades kindergarten through 5 and an Upper Campus for grades 6 through 12.
+The Roman Catholic Diocese of Youngstown operates the private John F. Kennedy Catholic School, which includes a Lower Campus for grades kindergarten–5 and an Upper Campus for grades 6–12.

 Media

 Warren is home to the Tribune Chronicle, a daily local newspaper serving Warren and its vicinity in Trumbull County.
 It traces its history to the Trump of Fame in 1812, the first newspaper in what had been the Connecticut Western Reserve.
 In 2008, USA Today reported daily circulation of 35,471 for the Tribune Chronicle.

 Warren is part of the Youngstown media market, and is served by Youngstown-based television and radio stations.
-AM stations WHKZ and WHTX are licensed to Warren.
+AM stations WHKZ and WYWO are licensed to Warren.